diexban/AWS-Solution-for-A-Web-Application/README.md

 To handle load distribution between the web and app layers, I set up an internal load balancer that balances traffic between the web layer and the app layer.
 Each Fargate instance is placed inside its own security group, allowing communication only between layers and the necessary services.
 This separation minimizes the risk of security breaches.

 For the database layer, I have set up an RDS instance with synchronous replication in the second Availability Zone, which ensures failover capabilities in case of an issue.
 This database is also placed inside its own security group for added security.
-I opted for a single RDS instance, as it has sufficient capacity to scale on its own.
-Additionally, I added two ElastiCache Redis node to offload some of the load from the database using caching.
+I opted for a single RDS instance, Additionally, I added two ElastiCache Redis node to offload some of the load from the database using caching.
 These nodes have a separate Security Group as well

 For content distribution, I use CloudFront to accelerate delivery and cache static content.
 CloudFront is connected to an Application Load Balancer in a public subnet of my VPC, which balances traffic to the web layer.
 For storage, I leverage S3 to serve static content, store backups, and store logs.